joomla/joomla-framework/docs/analysis.md

 consistent.
 Ensuring that your code meets these standards will make the process of code contribution smoother.

-The Joomla Platform sniffer rules are written to be used with a tool called PHP\_CodeSniffer.
+The Joomla Framework sniffer rules are written to be used with a tool called PHP\_CodeSniffer.
 Please see the [PHP\_CodeSniffer Pear Page](http://pear.php.net/package/PHP_CodeSniffer) for information on installing PHP\_CodeSniffer on your system.